-The first compilations for the database have been completed and an intermediate version of the seal database can be accessed.
-During 2015-2016 work will continue to operationalize the database.
-Further metadata will be included at a later stage.
+The first compilations for the database have been completed and an intermediate version of the seal database can be accessed and downloaded as excel file.
+During 2015-2016 work will continue to operationalize the database, e.g. including further parameters and metadata.